bonsairobo/building-blocks/DESIGN.md

     transformation closure is where we can access the palette based on the voxel type provided by the delegate map.
   - Even with only a couple bytes per voxel, we can still use up lots of memory on large voxel maps.
-The simplest way to save memory without changing the underlying array containers was to use compression inside of the `ChunkMap`.
+One simple way to save memory without changing the underlying array containers is to use compression on chunks.
+In order to avoid decompressing the same chunks many times, LRU caching is used so that the working set can stay decompressed.
+This functionality is encapsulated in the `CompressibleChunkStorage`.
-    To make this optional, we made `ChunkMap` take a new chunk storage type parameter that can implement `ChunkReadStorage` or `ChunkWriteStorage`.
-This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or an LRU-cache of chunks that can be compressed.
+  - To make chunk compression optional, we made `ChunkMap` take a new chunk storage type parameter that can implement `ChunkReadStorage` or `ChunkWriteStorage`.
+This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or something more complex.
   - Due to the requirement for level of detail, some hierarchical storage types were introduced.
-The `ChunkPyramid` is very simple, just an array of `ChunkMap`s, one for each level of detail.
+The `ChunkPyramid` is very simple: just an array of `ChunkMap`s, one for each level of detail.
 It supports some helper functions for downsampling chunks.
 There is also an `OctreeSet` which is a sparse, hierarchical set of `Point3i`s.
 This supports many kinds of traversal, so it can be used to efficiently visit large regions of chunk keys.
-Because the `OctreeSet` has a maximum size, the `OctreeChunkIndex` is a hash map of `OctreeSet`, which lets each set manage a chunk of space that we call a "superchunk," since it is a multitude of chunks.
+Because the `OctreeSet` has a maximum size, the `OctreeChunkIndex` is a hash map of `OctreeSet`s where each set manages an extent that we call a "superchunk" (a multitude of chunks).
     Some algorithms, like clipmap traversal, have been implemented using these octrees.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each occupied voxel into a cube, which gives the classis Minecraft aesthetic.
 Or